Knowing Your Whys

 No matter what level of Scrivener user you are, it’s important to know the basics.
 Over the last few years, I’ve realized that many people don’t understand some of the key fundamentals of Scrivener.
-So, we’re going to start at the very beginning to ensure that you’re on the right track.
+So, we’re going to start at the very beginning to ensure that you’re on the right path.

 The basic file type used in Scrivener is the project.
 Think of a Scrivener project as a big three-ring binder where you can store your writing, along with your research, notes, pictures, links, and references.
 You can create a project file for each of your writing projects.
 I have one for each manuscript, one for a series bible, another to hold and organize blog posts, and one to track appearances and associated materials.